-count Increment or decrement TCNT2 by 1. direction Select between increment and decrement. clear Clear TCNT2 (set all bits to zero). clk {Tn} Timer/counter clock, referred to as clk{T0} in the following. top Signalize that TCNT2 has reached maximum value. bottom Signalize that TCNT2 has reached minimum value (zero).
+count Increment or decrement TCNT2 by 1. direction Select between increment and decrement. clear TCNT2 (set all bits to zero). clkTn Timer/Counter clock, referred to as clkTo in the following. top Signalize that TCNT2 has reached maximum value.

+bottom Signalize that TCNT2 has reached minimum value (zero).

-Depending of the mode of operation used, the counter is cleared, incremented, or decremented at each timer clock (clk{T2}). clk{T2} can be generated from an external or internal clock source, selected by the Clock Select bits (CS22:0).
+Depending of the mode of operation used, the counter is cleared, incremented, or decremented at each timer clock ( $clk{T2}$ ). $clk{T2}$ can be generated from an external or internal clock source, selected by the clock select bits (CS22:0).
 When no clock source is selected (CS22:0 = 0) the timer is stopped.
-However, the TCNT2 value can be accessed by the CPU, regardless of whether clk{T2} is present or not.
+However, the TCNT2 value can be accessed by the CPU, regardless of whether $clk{T2}$ is present or not.
 A CPU write overrides (has priority over) all counter clear or count operations.

 The counting sequence is determined by the setting of the WGM01 and WGM00 bits located in the Timer/Counter Control Register (TCCR2).
-There are close connections between how the counter behaves (counts) and how waveforms are generated on the Output Compare output OC2.
-For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 151.
+There are close connections between how the counter behaves (counts) and how waveforms are generated on the output compare output OC2.
+For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 149.

-The Timer/Counter Overflow Flag (TOV2) is set according to the mode of operation selected by the WGM21:0 bits.
+The Timer/Counter overflow (TOV2) flag is set according to the mode of operation selected by the WGM21:0 bits.
 TOV2 can be used for generating a CPU interrupt.

-Output Compare Unit The 8-bit comparator continuously compares TCNT2 with the Output Compare Register (OCR2).
+Output Compare Unit

+The 8-bit comparator continuously compares TCNT2 with the Output Compare Register (OCR2).
 Whenever TCNT2 equals OCR2, the comparator signals a match.
-A match will set the Output Compare Flag (OCF2) at the next timer clock cycle.
-If enabled (OCIE2 = 1 and Global Interrupt Flag in SREG is set), the Output Compare Flag generates an Output Compare interrupt.
+A match will set the output compare flag (OCF2) at the next timer clock cycle.
+If enabled (OCIE2 = 1 and global interrupt flag in SREG is set), the output compare flag generates an output compare interrupt.
 The OCF2 flag is automatically cleared when the interrupt is executed.
 Alternatively, the OCF2 flag can be cleared by software by writing a logical one to its I/O bit location.
-The Waveform Generator uses the match signal to generate an output according to operating mode set by the WGM21:0 bits and Compare Output mode (COM21:0) bits.
-The max and bottom signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (see "Modes of Operation" on page 151).
-Figure 63 shows a block diagram of the Output Compare unit.
+The waveform generator uses the match signal to generate an output according to operating mode set by the WGM21:0 bits and compare output mode (COM21:0) bits.
+The max and bottom signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation (see "Modes of Operation" on page 149).
+Figure 63 shows a block diagram of the output compare unit.